CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 For example, the following link could open our own profile: `http://online-service.thm/profile?user_id=1305`.
 If we could see another user's profile by tampering with the `user_id` parameter's value, we have found an IDOR vulnerability.

-The above information are directly taken from TryHackMe's [IDOR](https://tryhackme.com/room/idor) room.
+The above information can be found in TryHackMe's [IDOR](https://tryhackme.com/room/idor) room.

 ### 2.4 Structured Query Language Injection (SQLi)